 Bank Account General Information

-Neither SORC nor the University of Maryland regulates or has access to off-campus bank accounts for student organizations so it is important for your organization to establish financial controls to limit the risk of mismanaging organization funds, specifically the use of funds for personal gain.
+While neither SORC nor the University of Maryland regulates or has access to off-campus bank accounts for student organizations, we do encourage groups to open accounts under your student organization to establish financial controls and to limit the risk of mismanaging organization funds, specifically the use of funds for personal gain.

-You are not limited to these particular branches.
-You are not even limited to this financial institution.
-However, these branches in particular aim to make the process of opening an account a little easier for student groups at UMD.
-If you are interested in choosing a bank outside of the aforementioned branch of SECU, you will need to reach out to the banks of your choice to find out and fulfill any other requirements for establishing and maintaining an account.
+If you are interested in choosing a bank outside of the aforementioned branch of M&T, you will need to reach out to the bank of your choice to find out and fulfill any other requirements for establishing and maintaining an account.

 Steps for Opening a Bank Account

-- Obtain a Bank Letter from SORC (for SECU ONLY).
+- Obtain a Bank Letter from SORC (for M&T ONLY)

 - Fill out a “Bank Letter Request” form in Terp Link.